HOPLAB-LBP/mouse_tracker_template/README.md

 - `buttons` contains a css script to control the appearance of the buttons to press during the mouse tracking task.
 - `data` is where your data will be saved (Pavlovia will drop it there automatically).
 - `demographics` contains an external `.js` file with the content of the quick demographics survey to appear at the start of the experiment.
-- `informed consent` contains an external `.html` file with the content of the informed consent participants will accept at the start of the experiment.
+- `informed consent` contains an external `.js` file with the content of the informed consent participants will accept at the start of the experiment, alongside a `.css` file to determine some visual features of the consent form.
 - `instructions` contains an external `.js` file contains instructions to be displayed at different moments of the experiment, and serves to de-clutter the main script.
 - `stimuli` and `training_stimuli` contain the example stimuli used in the template.